virtualmanu/virtualmanu/README.md

 # Hello there 👋 !

-- 🔭 I'm currently working as a Full Stack Developer
+- 🔭 I am professionally working as a Software Engineer using Spring Boot and Azure.
-- 🌱 Also experimenting with Flutter
+- 🌱 Also exploring distributed systems and Big Data technologies on the side.

 ![Profile Views](https://komarev.com/ghpvc/?username=virtualmanu&color=brightgreen)